meddy672/datastructures-and-algorithms-in-typescript/README.md

 ## Algorithms
 When we speak of algorithms, we are talking about how something works.
 The two main concepts of an algorithm are searching and sorting of a dataset.

+## Data Structures
+Data structures describes how a dataset is organized or arranged.
+When using JavaScript or TypeScript for frontend development, most of the data will be arranged with a map, object, or an array.
+However, because JavaScript can be used for backend development with Node.js and Deno it is still a good to have a solid understanding of the best approaches to organize your data.